blnkfinance/blnk/README.md

 | 1 | USD  | 15000 | 0 | 15000 | 100
 | 2 | BTC  | 100000000 | 0 | 1 | 100000000

+### Grouping
+Group balances by using a common group identifier (such as a ```group_id```) can be a useful way to associate related balances together.
+This can be particularly useful when dealing with transactions that have associated fees, as it allows you to easily track and manage the fees that are associated with a particular transaction.

+For example, if you have a wallet system that enable a customer have multiple ```wallets``` you can use grouping to merge or fetch all balances associated with a customer

+Overall, grouping balances using a common group_id can be a useful way to manage and track related balances, and can help to make it easier to view and analyze balances in your system.

 ### Balance Properties

 | Property | Description | Type |